What Is the Measure of My Days?

 The way the psalmist works out his thoughts here is what intrigues me.
 Let’s review.

 He starts off silent hoping that his honorable decision will bring about relief.
 We do this kind of stuff all the time.
-If I just do _______ the right way, then maybe God will do ________.
+If I just do (fill in the blank) the right way, then maybe God will do (fill in the blank).
 It’s not necessarily bad to respond this way, but it’s also not that simple.
-If God were our equal and able to be manipulated and controlled, then this would be a solid approach.
+If God were our equal and able to be manipulated and controlled, then this approach would make more sense.
 However, we know that God is mysterious and complex in unfathomable ways.

 The psalmist, like Job, addresses one of the most difficult questions of humanity.
 God has allowed these circumstances to come over me, yet, He is also the only one who can deliver me!
 Maybe you are feeling this way now.
 How do I pray?
 What do I say?
 Do I cry out to God for help and relief or do I just tell Him to leave me alone?
 The latter sounds crazy but just consider that Job, Elijah, and the psalmist here in chapter 39 have all asked for God to just let them go.